tonymugen/dotfiles/systemConf/README.md

 - `backlight.rules`: /etc/udev/rules.d/
 - `wireless-regdom`: /etc/conf.d/

 The `emoji-data.txt` file is for the emoji picking script and should stay in this directory.
 The `dwm-tonymugen.diff` file has my patched and customized version of dwm.
-I added the `activetagindicatorbar`, `extrabar`, `statusallmons`, and `fullgaps` patches.
+I added the `activetagindicatorbar`, `extrabar`, `statusallmons`, `warp`, and `fullgaps` patches.
 After cloning the dwm repo, apply this patch to get my configuration.
 The same with the `dmenu-tonymugen.diff` patch.
 This applies a modified `dmenu-xyw` patch (the current version of dmenu allows window attachment with the -w flag, so I changed the width flag to -W).

 The `20-keyboard.conf` file allows me to use right-hand `Alt` key to add accents to letters.